TITLE 89: SOCIAL SERVICES

 1) To be eligible for RRP, a family or individual(s) must be ineligible for categorical assistance (TANF, Aid to the Aged, Blind or Disabled (AABD), and related Medical Assistance No Grant (MANG) programs);

-2) The individuals must avail themselves of all potential resources including application for and acceptance of Supplemental Security Income (SSI) and categorical assistance;
+2) The individuals must avail themselves of all potential income sources, including application for and acceptance of Supplemental Security Income (SSI) and categorical assistance;

 3) The following provisions of the TANF program (see 89 Ill.
 Adm.
 Code 112) are applicable to the RRP: